gcompany/xke-configconnector/blog/index.md

 But now for the beauty of Kubernetes and continuous reconciliation ...

 Delete the `pubsub` topic manually from your project.
-The Config Connector Operator will detect that the actual state is no longer inline with the desired state and will start taking remediation action.
+The Config Connector `operator` will detect that the actual state is no longer inline with the desired state and will start taking remediation action.
 Wait a couple of seconds and ...
 Kubernetes will recreate the topic you manually deleted !
 And there was no procedural/imperative step required.

 Check the events on the `pubsub` object to verify what happened :